 Boren and his wife, the former Amanda Pence, were married in May of 2012.

 Brandon Slay is headed into his fourth season as Faulkner's offensive line coach and beginning this year will also serve as co-offensive coordinator.
 He joined the Eagles' staff after coaching at Tarleton State University in Texas, his alma mater.

 Slay played on the offensive line at Tarleton State from 2006-2009, helping guide the NCAA Division II Texans to a pair of Lone Star Conference championships.
 He was a graduate assistant at Tarleton in the fall of 2010 and the spring of 2011, working with the running backs and the offensive line.

-For the past three seasons, Faulkner's offensive line has provided protection for record-setting quarterback Josh Hollingsworth and opened holes for a talented stable of running backs as the Eagles have been among the nation's leaders in total offense.
+In Slay's first three seasons, Faulkner's offensive line provided protection for record-setting quarterback Josh Hollingsworth and opened holes for a talented stable of running backs as the Eagles were among the nation's leaders in total offense.

 Slay graduated from Georgetown High School in Georgetown, Texas, before earning his bachelor's degree in exercise sports studies.
 He also has a master's degree in education, with an emphasis in kinesiology.
-He is married to the former Laci Crais.
+He and his wife Laci have a one year old son, Wyatt.